davetru/img-renamer/README.md

 ## 🧑‍💻 Author

 Created by Dave Tran.
-Built for ease, simplicity, and clean photo folders.
+Optimized for simplicity and sprite-perfect scaling.

+---

 ## 🧠 Acknowledgments

 Thanks to the Pillow library for making image processing fun and flexible!